seanosully/Wordle-Bot/README.md

  There is also a mode where you can give the bot a word to solve The last mode is to run the bot against all the words in the dictionary file and have it output the average guesses needed.

- * Note: The bot is not optimal yet and often struggles with words that have similar structures such as ending in 'ater'.
+ * Note: The bot is not optimal yet
-   I hope to update it soon to lower the average guesses taken.